keiferc/confirmer/README.md

 __How is the collected data shared?__

 TODO

+__I am having trouble deploying the add-on.
+What can I do?__

+You may receive the following error message when deploying the add-on:
+`Gmail add-ons may not request the https://www.googleapis.com/auth/script.scriptapp scope`.
+The error occurs because Gmail's add-on API currently has limits regarding its activation beyond the scope of opening a message.
+As a workaround, you can simply use the Version 0 deployment ID.

 __If I don't copy the add-on's deployment ID, where else can I find the ID?__